quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### QSelect

-* The "option" slot params has dropped "itemEvents" prop and that information is now contained within the "itemProps".
-This comes naturally as a result of Vue 3 flattening the rendering function's second parameter ("on", "props" etc merged together into a single Object).
+* The "itemEvents" prop has been dropped from the "option" slot.
+That information is now contained within the "itemProps".
+This change is a logical result Vue 3's flattening of the rendering function's second parameter ("on", "props" etc. merged together into a single Object).
 * New method: "blur()"

 #### QTable

-Renamed "data" property to "rows" (to solve TS conflict issue with "data" incorrectly inferred as the "data()" method of a Vue component)
+Renamed the "data" property to "rows" (to solve TS conflict issue with "data" incorrectly inferred as the "data()" method of a Vue component)

 #### QTable/QTree

-Due to the new v-model feature of Vue 3 which replaces ".sync" modifier, the following properties need to be used differently:
+Due to the new v-model feature of Vue 3, which replaces the ".sync" modifier, the following properties need to be used differently:

 | Old way | New way |
 | --- | --- |